RGB-Outl4w/ThePixelsAutoReloaded/README.md

 ### 💖 Friendly Reminder
 You can support me on [boosty](https://boosty.to/rgboutlaw) if you wish (or find my work inspiring) <3

+└ Also accepting payments in TON (contact me in Telegram @rxznrtxkcx)

 ## Installation (Execution):
 Access the **Telegram** webview inspection console ([guide on how to do it](https://telegra.ph/How-to-open-webview-inspecting-window-console-03-23))